Khatereh Khorsandi, Reza Hosseinzadeh, Heidi Abrahamse and Reza Fekrazad* Pages 400 - 413 ( 14 )

 Stem cell, low-level laser therapy, regenerative medicine, photobiomodulation, mesenchymal stem cells.

-Department of Photodynamic, Medical Laser Research Center, YARA Institute, ACECR, Tehran, Department of Medical laser, Medical Laser Research Center, YARA Institute, ACECR, Tehran, Laser Research Centre, NRF SARChI Chair: Laser Applications in Health, Faculty of Health Sciences, University of Johannesburg, Department of Periodontology, Dental Faculty – Radiation Sciences Research Center, Laser Research Center in Medical Sciences, AJA University of Medical Sciences, Tehran
+Department of Photodynamic, Medical Laser Research Center, YARA Institute, ACECR, Tehran, Department of Medical Laser, Medical Laser Research Center, YARA Institute, ACECR, Tehran, Laser Research Centre, NRF SARChI Chair: Laser Applications in Health, Faculty of Health Sciences, University of Johannesburg, Johannesburg, Department of Periodontology, Dental Faculty - Radiation Sciences Research Center, Laser Research Center in Medical Sciences, AJA University of Medical Sciences, Tehran